-In January 2016 the Department of Statistics moved to a newly-refurbished building in St Giles, near the centre of Oxford.
-The building has new spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.
+The Department of Statistics is based in St Giles, near the centre of Oxford.
+The building has spaces for study and collaborative learning, including a large interaction and social area, the Library and an Open Research Zone.

 You will have access to the Department of Statistics’ computing facilities and support, the department’s library (in addition to the nearby Radcliffe Science Library and other university libraries, and the centrally-provided electronic resources) and other facilities appropriate to your research topic.
 The provision of other resources specific to your research project should be agreed with your supervisor as a part of the planning stages of the agreed project.

 The department runs seminar series in statistics and probability.
 There is also a graduate lecture series, involving snapshots of the research interests of the department.
 Several journal-clubs run each term, reading and discussing new research papers as they emerge.

 Graduate training is an important part of the department's research mission.
 As well as the graduate lectures previously mentioned, formal lecture courses are also available, for example from the MSc in Statistical Science, from the fourth-year undergraduate courses in mathematics and statistics, and from the Centres for Doctoral Training.
 The MPLS Graduate School offers an extensive range of courses for graduate research students throughout the academic year, including academic subjects and skills; research skills and techniques; ethics and intellectual property; transferable, professional and personal effectiveness skills; and communication, interpersonal and teaching skills.